analogdevicesinc/VSCode-Maxim/userguide.md

 Using example code as a reference is great, but what if we want to work with it directly?
 That's where the `Inject` folder in the VSCode-Maxim release package comes in.
 In the example below, we'll inject the VS Code setup into the Maxim SDK GPIO example and build it.

 ### 1 - Locate the Example Project
-Again, example projects can be found under the `~\MaximSDK\Examples\<Target Platform>` folder for the Maxim SDK and in the LP SDK they can be found under the `~\Maxim\Firmware\<Target Platform>\Applications\EvKitExamples` folder.
+Example projects can be found under the `~\MaximSDK\Examples\<Target Platform>` folder for the Maxim SDK and in the LP SDK they can be found under the `~\Maxim\Firmware\<Target Platform>\Applications\EvKitExamples` folder.
 For the sake of this example, the a working copy of the GPIO example has been copied over into a separate folder.

 ![GPIO Contents](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/gpio_contents.JPG)